apache/nuttx/configs/viewtool-stm32f107/README.txt

     NOTES:
-    1. This configuration will work only on the version the viewtool board with the the STM32F107VCT6 installed.
+    1. This configuration will work only on the version the viewtool board with the STM32F107VCT6 installed.
 If you have a board with the STM32F103VCT6 installed, please use the nsh configuration described below.